mtakemot/pa7/README.md

 An important part of saving function values is figuring out the set of variables that need to be stored, and storing them on the heap.
-Our compiler needs to generated code to store all of the _free_ variables in a function – all the variables that are used but not defined by an argument or let binding inside the function.
+Our compiler needs to generate code to store all of the _free_ variables in a function – all the variables that are used but not defined by an argument or let binding inside the function.
 So, for example, `x` is free and `y` is not in: